Judy Jones | Neillsville, WI

-We bought a farm in Neillsville, WI, and just like my husband dreamed, we started to make it our life.
+“Just like my husband dreamed, we started to make the farm our life.
 In the ‘70s and ‘80s we had cows—dairy Jerseys—and sold the milk to a cheese factory.
 We also raised lambs and chickens.
 But then we had the drought years.

 It took some time, renting and re-establishing ourselves, but eventually, we got back to owning land.
 My oldest son got married and was able to buy a 40-acre piece.
 We bought the front 12 acres or so of his property.
 We raised our kids, and in 1996, after 35 years in nursing, I retired.